Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Introduction

-However, as far as we know, the construction of non-commutative (A)dS spacetimes (in terms of intrinsic and ambient spacetime quantum group coordinates) as well as some proposal for non-commutative spaces of worldlines (even for the Poincar\'e case) are still unsolved questions.
-The aim of this paper is to work out all these problems for the three relativistic cases simultaneously, by dealing explicitly with the spacetime curvature $\k$ that plays the role of a contraction parameter.
-Hence, we propose to explore the rhs diagram (\ref{aa}) (dual to the lhs) by computing the quantum deformation of the (A)dS groups (e.g.~${\rm{Fun}}_z(AdS)$) which are obtained by quantizing the Poisson--Lie algebra of smooth function on these groups (e.g.~Fun($AdS)$) coming from the classical $r$-matrix.
-Thus non-commutative spaces (e.g.~${\bf AdS}_z^{2+1}$) can then be identified within certain subalgebras of the quantum groups.
+Here we present an enlarged and updated review version of our unpublished manuscript arXiv:hep-th/0401244, in which the above mentioned problems are faced for the three relativistic cases simultaneously, that is, by dealing explicitly with the spacetime curvature $\k$ as a contraction parameter.
+Hence, we propose to explore the r.h.s.\ of the diagram (\ref{aa}) (dual to the l.h.s.) by computing the quantum deformation of the (2+1)D (A)dS groups (that is,~${\rm{Fun}}_z((A)dS)$) which are obtained by quantizing the Poisson--Lie algebra of smooth functions on these groups (namely,~Fun($(A)dS)$) coming from a suitable classical $r$-matrix.
+In this way, the (2+1)D non-commutative spaces (e.g.~${\bf AdS}_z^{2+1}$) can then be identified as certain subalgebras of the corresponding quantum groups.
+Moreover, we also construct and study in detail the corresponding 4D non-commutative spaces of worldlines.
 We stress that in our approach all the $\kappa$-Poincar\'e relations (including its non-commutative spaces) can be directly recovered from the general (A)dS expressions through the limit $\k\to 0$.
+Moreover, all of the resulting non-commutative spaces are covariant under quantum group (co)actions (for the construction of Poisson and quantum homogeneous spaces we refer to~\cite{DrHS, Koor, Zakrzewski, Reyman, Ciccoliqplanes} and references therein).